gamemann/Misc/README.md

+# Misc

-# Description
+## Description
-Small coding projects I've made in the past that don't need their own repository.
+Small projects I've made in the past that don't need their own repository.
 These projects may be outdated or even broken.

-# SourcePawn
+## SourcePawn
 * DodgeBall Fix - Simply sets all player's to specific models on start.
 * Load Timer - Loads a timer (e.g. CKSurf) for MiniGames course maps.
 * Edicts - Simply counts edicts using "sm_edicts" command.